High School English in Fujieda

 Build the advanced skills needed for university: Essay Writing, Debate, and Critical Thinking.

-University Entrance Exams or Future Career?
+University Entrance Exams and a Future That Uses English

 Recommended Reading: